takahiro-ojiro-mt/next.js-off_jt/.gemini/styleguide.md

+# this repository styleguide

+## Language

+All answers must be in Japanese.

-1. Posts a code review in Japanese language.
+* Posts a code review in Japanese language.
-2. Posts a summary in Japanese language.
+* Posts a summary in Japanese language.